Skip to Main Content

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict editorial integrity, this post may contain references to products from our partners.
 Here’s an explanation for how we make money.

-Expect rates to rise in the coming week, say the majority of rate watchers polled by Bankrate.
+Rates could fall over the next week, say the majority of rate watchers polled by Bankrate.

-The average 30-year fixed rate was 7.00 percent as of Nov.
-6, according to Bankrate’s national survey of large lenders, ticking up from 6.88 the previous week.
+The average 30-year fixed rate was 7.06 percent as of Jan.
+22, according to Bankrate’s national survey of large lenders, down from 7.19 the previous week.

 Estimate your monthly mortgage payment based on current rates using this calculator.